Fall Protection For Star Building Systems Roofs

 4. The SSRA1 Advantage: No More Searching for Hidden Clips

 Unlike older compression-style anchors that require workers to mount the device directly over a hidden roof clip, the SSRA1 eliminates this impossible task.
 Because you cannot see the clips underneath existing Star Building Systems panels, you shouldn't have to guess where they are.
-The SSRA1 secures safely to 95% of today's standing seam profiles using its own 12-point set screw system.
+The SSRA1 securely attaches to 95% of today's standing seam profiles using its own 12-point set screw system.
 This one-piece, American-made design allows authorized users to "set it and lock it", ensuring a certified 5,000-lb anchor point without the frustration of hunting for hidden structural components.

 5. Calculate Dynamic Sag on Large Industrial Spans